Supermartingales for Unique Fixed Points: A Unified Approach to Lower Bound Verification: Implementation and Experiments

 We extend the polynomial template for $u$, $r$, and $\eta$ to piecewise polynomials.
 This is straightforward once we decide how to divide the domain to pieces.
 As a heuristic, we use the same branching structure as the equation system: for each equation $X_i(\widetilde{x}) =_{\mu} F_i$ in $E$ with the normal form of $F_i$ given as $\sum_{j = 1}^{j_{\max}} [\varphi_j] \cdot A_j$, we define the template for $u_i$, $r_i$, and $\eta_i$ by

 where $p_j(\widetilde{x})$ is a polynomial with unknown coefficients.
-Unlike some existing template-based implementations such as \cite{ChatterjeeCAV2022}, our implementation does \emph{not} assume that invariants, which in this case means a set of states $I \subseteq D$ such that a program stays in $I$ during its execution, are given.
+Some existing template-based implementations such as \cite{ChatterjeeCAV2022} assumes that invariants, which in this case means a set of states $I \subseteq D$ such that a program stays in $I$ during its execution, are either manually provided or precomputed by existing invariant synthesis tools for non-probabilistic programs.
+In contrast, our current implementation does not use manually provided invariants or precomputed invariants.
 Therefore, we often need piecewise polynomial templates to satisfy non-negativity constraints.

+\begin{example} Consider the expected runtime of the biased random walk in Example~\ref{ex:biased-random-walk-ert-definition}.
+Then, using the same branching structure as the equation system, the piecewise polynomial template for $u$, $r$, and $\eta$ is given by